qutip/qutip-notebooks/examples/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 +++

-We begin by fitting the spectral density, using a series of $k$ underdamped harmonic oscillators case with the Meier-Tannor form:
+We begin by fitting the spectral density, using a series of $k$ underdamped harmonic oscillators case with the Meier-Tannor form (J. Chem.
+Phys.
+111, 3365 (1999); https://doi.org/10.1063/1.479669):

 \begin{equation}
 J_{\mathrm approx}(\omega; a, b, c) = \sum_{i=0}^{k-1} \frac{2 a_i b_i w}{((w + c_i)^2 + b_i^2) ((w - c_i)^2 + b_i^2)}
 \end{equation}

 where $a, b$ and $c$ are the fit parameters and each is a vector of length $k$.

-<span style="color:red">*TODO: What is the Meier-Tannor form?
-Reference?*</span>

 ```{code-cell} ipython3
 # Helper functions for packing the paramters a, b and c into a single numpy